D-Niermann/BreadCalculator/README.md

 # BreadCalculator

 This program allows you to create your own bread recipes, calculating all percentages and weights needed.
 Just add ingredients (categories: Flour, Fluid, Other) and the tool calculates hydration rations and all other percentages.
-You can also simple type in your desired percentage of the ingredient and the weights will be calculated accordingly.
+You can also simply type in your desired percentage of the ingredient and the weights will be calculated accordingly.

 ## Install